Skip to Content

 ● Mowing wet grass presents personal danger:

 You can slip on a wet lawn while exerting force to mow the grass.
-As such, there is a danger that you could fall towards the mower blades.
+As such, there is a danger that you could fall toward the mower blades.

 ● Mowing wet grass is bad for the mower: